 Habitat: This species of Urtica is perennial, growing from rhizomes which allows it to form colonies of plants.
 Stinging Nettle grows in a variety of soils, in disturbed areas, roadsides, floodplains and open woods.
 It adapts to partial sun and while preferring somewhat moist soils it tolerates some dryness.
 At Eloise Butler you can find it on the wetland path and nearby is the Canadian Wood Nettle which has alternative leaves and a different looking flower cluster.

-The author name for the species plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-The author names for the subspecies classification are: First to classify was ‘Aiton’ which refers to William Aiton (1731-1793), Scottish botanist, who succeeded Phillip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.
-His work was amended by ‘Selender’ refers to Nils Sten Edvard Selander (1891 - 1957) Swedish botanist and poet.
+The author name for the species plant classification from 1753 - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author names for the subspecies classification are: First to classify, in 1789 as Urtica gracilis, was ‘Aiton’ which refers to William Aiton (1731-1793), Scottish botanist, who succeeded Philip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.
+His work was amended in 1947 by ‘Selender’ refers to Nils Sten Edvard Selander (1891 - 1957) Swedish botanist and poet.
 A man of many interests, he is best known in the field of literature, but he was also chairman of the Swedish Society for Nature Conservation Union, member of the Swedish Academy, and in botany he has the latest accepted classification of several plants including the three subspecies of Urtica dioica.

 Varieties: Three - see notes below photos.